 Forget everything for now.
 Here is the YouTube video comparing SwiftKey and Gboard.
 Although the video explains so much, some of the information released after the video is missing, so Follow the article for the updated SwiftKey vs Gboard battle.

-The definition of word prediction is predicting a word which suits the typed words and sentence.
+The definition of word prediction is predicting a word which suits the written words and sentence.
 It also applies to the history of the user.
-From past style to learned words a keyboard must figure out what would be the next word.
+From past style to learned words, a keyboard must figure out what would be the next word.
 Every keyboard app uses the word prediction algorithm to predict the next word.
 Word prediction is essential, and a wrong words prediction can slow down your speed.

 SwiftKey memorises what you type quickly, and whenever you type that word again, it will most likely show you the next word.
 Meanwhile, Gboard checks how often you are typing those exact words.
 If very often then it memorises, otherwise it doesn’t.
 For my address, I had to type at least once every day for many days before Gboard started suggesting the next word as I type.